MaelDore/deepSTRAPP/README.md

 hypothesis is typically assessed by comparing diversification rates across tips between the different bioregions with for example a STRAPP test (*Rabosky & Huang, 2016*).
-However, such tests only compare current rates of diversification that mat not be informative about the **long-term past dynamics shaping present-day biodiversity**. deepSTRAPP overcomes this methodological gap: it enables to test the RDH by comparing diversification rates **at any time step along evolutionary
+However, such tests only compare current rates of diversification that may not be informative about the **long-term past dynamics shaping present-day biodiversity**. deepSTRAPP overcomes this methodological gap: it enables to test the RDH by comparing diversification rates **at any time step along evolutionary